elmalla/python-tutor-resources-malaysia/README.md

 ## About Your Tutor

 Meet Ahmed Elmalla: Malaysia's Computer Science Tutor!
+[Get in Touch](https://wa.me/message/SGE2FIFHJBCUC1)

 With over 19 years of experience and certifications from Stanford, Alberta, Pennsylvania, and California Irvine universities, Ahmed is dedicated to helping students master IGCSE & AP exams and excel in Python programming.
 Join Ahmed to unlock the wonders of coding and elevate your skills to new heights!